Manual

 Devices

 List all fingerprinted devices or get detail for a specific device by fingerprint.
-Device endpoints support both JWT and customer key authentication — the tracking script uses the public key to fetch device info, while the dashboard uses JWT.
+Device endpoints support both JWT and customer key authentication — the tracking script uses the public key to fetch device info; the dashboard uses JWT.

 Alerts